 Registration, Cancellation, and Refund Policies

 A deposit is required to hold a seat in any class.
-If you are ill and miss a class, you can make it up at a later time.
-Students attending classes in person must be fully vaccinated against COVID-19 and must wear a mask at all times during class.
+If you are ill and miss a class, you can make it up later.
+Students attending classes in person must be up to date on vaccinations and boosters against COVID-19 and must wear a mask at all times during class.

 We use Zoom for our virtual classroom.
 Please check the requirements here to make sure that you’ll be able to participate.